-Reliving the isolation I went through with leukaemia – and what I’ve learned from experience
+Reliving leukaemia and isolation - and what I've learned from experience.

 For many of us, this is an incredibly difficult time.
 Concerns for our health, a lack of control, and no longer being able to do the things we love with the people we love.
 But these experiences are all too familiar for someone like me, who underwent a stem cell transplant to treat acute lymphoblastic leukaemia (ALL).